 “MSEDI is a comprehensive program that will give you the specific skills and knowledge you need to succeed as a medical student educator.
 Through MSEDI you will find valuable colleagues and mentors, and have the opportunity to grow your skills while completing an educational project specific to your institution.
-Whether you want to focus on scholarship, leadership and professional growth, or curriculum development, you will find it in the MSEDI fellowship—all packaged and linked to two of family medicine’s key academic meetings.”
+Whether you want to focus on scholarship, leadership, and professional growth, or curriculum development, you will find it in the MSEDI fellowship—all packaged and linked to two of family medicine’s key academic meetings.”

 —Miriam Hoffman, MD, Boston University

-As a participant, you will complete an independent project geared toward your specific interests, with guidance from an appointed mentor.
+As a participant, you will complete an independent project geared toward your specific interests with guidance from an appointed mentor.
 This project allows you to use the information gained from the formal MSEDI instructional sessions in a practical fashion.
 You will experience continuous learning via planning, implementing, evaluating of your project, culminating in a submission of your work to the STFM Conference on Medical Student Education.
-Some project examples include educational research projects, review and revision of teaching/administrative activities, or establishment of a new clerkship, elective rotation, or other course offering.
+Some project examples include educational research projects, review and revision of teaching/administrative activities, or establishment of a new clerkship, elective rotation, or other course offerings.

 The registration fee for the fellowship is $2,395 ($2,725 for nonmembers which includes a 1-year membership).
-This covers the program fee, and registration for both the STFM Conference on Medical Student Education and the STFM Annual Spring Conference.
+This covers the program fee and registration for both the STFM Conference on Medical Student Education and the STFM Annual Spring Conference.
 Participants pay travel expenses.